skywoodsz/Quadruped-State-Estimation/README.md

 ### ROS

-You can follow the [tutorial](http://wiki.ros.org/noetic/Installation/Ubuntu) to install ROS Neotic.
+You can follow the [tutorial](http://wiki.ros.org/noetic/Installation/Ubuntu) to install ROS Noetic.

 ### Eigen